jobrouter/php-rest-client/docs/installation.rst

 The JobRouter Client |version| requires at least PHP 7.4; using the latest version of PHP is highly recommended.

-The library requires the curl and json extensions, which are normally enabled by default.
+The library requires the curl, filter and json extensions, which are normally enabled by default.

 Version matrix
 --------------